sseefried/fp-syd-feb-2018/talk.md

 # Intro

-Hi everyone and thanks for waiting around to see this talk.
+Hi all, thanks for coming along.
+This is the first time I'm giving this talk but because I believe so strongly in what I'm about to say I hope I can make it much better.

+Let's start with something fun.
+I'm going to assume the role of Gary Bernhardt and give the infamous JavaScript WAT talk.

-Ahead of time I'm just going to let you know that I'll be pronouncing W.A.T as "wat", just the same as Gary Bernhardt does.
+And, just to let you know I'll am going to pronounce it "wat", just the same as Gary Bernhardt does.

 # Wat talk